Hason Ward

-Hason Ward (born September 24, 2000) is a Barbadian-Rwandan professional basketball player for the Maine Celtics of the NBA G League.
+Hason Devere Ward (born September 24, 2000) is a Barbadian-Rwandan professional basketball player for Bamberg Baskets of the German Basketball Bundesliga (BBL).
 He played college basketball for the VCU Rams and the Iowa State Cyclones.

 Early life and high school

 In 2015, Ward visited Massachusetts with his father and was recruited to attend Springfield Central High School in Springfield, Massachusetts.
 He went to live with his aunt who lived in Springfield.
 He averaged 10.5 points, 6.3 rebounds and 2.2 blocks.
 He helped lead the team to the MIAA State Division I Quarterfinals.
 He blocked 22 shots in a single high school game as a junior.

 College career

 Virginia Commonwealth University (2019–2022)

 On May 16, 2019, Ward signed a National Letter of Intent with Virginia Commonwealth University.
 He chose VCU over offers from Rutgers University, University of Georgia, Virginia Tech and a number of other programs.
 During the 2019–2020 season, Ward played in 24 games and averaged 3 points, 2 rebounds and blocked 15 shots.
 During the 2020–2021 season, Ward appeared in all 26 games and started the final 11 games of the year.
 He averaged 6.4 points, 5.1 rebounds and 2.4 blocks per game.
 On March 10, 2021, Ward was named Atlantic 10 Conference All-Defensive Team as he was averaging 2.4 blocks per game, second in the conference.